Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 In this lesson we will build our Hello Books API to fulfill the following feature:

-1. As a client, I want to send a request to get all existing books, so that I can see a list of books, with their `id`, `title`, `description`, and `author` of the book.
+1. As a client, I want to send a request to get all existing books, so that I can see a list of books, with their `id`, `title`, and `description` of the book.

 ## Getting All Books Endpoint: Preparation